makerdao/community/governance/polls/Change of Covenants for P1-DROP (Peoples Company Series 1) - November 15, 2021.md

 ## Review

-MKR Token Holders may vote in this poll to express support or opposition to the following covenant changes to P1-DROP (farmlands):
+MKR Token Holders may vote in this poll to express support or opposition to the following covenant changes to P1-DROP (Peoples Company Series 1):
    * Increase maximum acquisition price from $1.5 million to $2.85 million.
    * Include Arkansas as a possible state.